 WORKING WITH YOU

 Your brief may be simple, complicated or intriguing, be for your first kitchen extension or lifetime home.
-You could be located in a National Park, on the edge of a Conservation Area, have some space at the end of your garden or be completely off-grid.
-You may be seeking a small change or addition, refurbishment, re-use or an extension to an existing building, or the creation of a bespoke new build low-energy home or live-work studio.
+You could be located in a National Park, on the edge of a Conservation Area, have some space at the end of your garden, a number of derelict outbuildings, or be completely off-grid.
+You may be seeking a bespoke refurbishment or retrofit, an extension to an existing building, or the creation of a new build low-energy home or live-work studio.
 You may be a home owner, or local business looking to develop a community or cultural building, form a visitor centre, or generate a new idea.

-Original, imaginative, locally distinctive and conceptually clear contemporary and energy-efficient designs that retain, reference, re-interpret and enrich existing detail and site character;
+Original, imaginative, locally distinctive and conceptually clear contemporary, energy-efficient designs that retain, reference, re-interpret and enrich existing detail and site character;

 Buildings that explore the possibilities of site, light, view, space, material, sustainability, budget, ambition and desire; and that respond to local environmental, topographical and meteorological conditions;